Bro-mine/bro-mine/README.md

 idk what you're doing here maté

-I don't do much stuff, probably because I don't know much and have a lack of creativity, sometimes.
+I don't do much stuff around here, probably because I don't know much and have a lack of creativity, sometimes.